Anne Dennis-Choi, President and Chief Executive Officer

-As the Chief Clinical Officer Anne provides clinical oversight for all our agency’s programs, which includes attention to quality services and regulatory expectations.
-Anne supervises the Director of Residential Services, Director of Community Programs, Director of Admissions, Director of Performance Improvement, and provides oversight of the Nursing Department in collaboration with the agency Medical Director.
+As the Chief Clinical Officer, Rachel provides clinical oversight for all our agency’s programs, which includes attention to quality services and regulatory expectations.
+Rachel supervises the Director of Residential Services, Director of Community Programs, Director of Admissions, Director of Performance Improvement, Staff Development & Training Department and provides oversight of the Nursing Department in collaboration with the agency Medical Director.

 Laurie Lopez, Director of Residential Program

 Laurie Lopez has worked as a clinical contractor with AK Child & Family for the last 3 years.
 She completed her Master’s degree in Psychology and Art Therapy at Phillips Graduate Institute.
 She is a licensed Marriage Family Therapist and a Registered Art Therapist in Alaska and California.
 Laurie has resided in Alaska since January 2011 when she relocated to Bethel from California and worked for the Yukon-Kuskokwim Health Corporation as the Program Manager of the YKHC Infant Toddler Program.
 During Laurie’s tenure in Bethel, she simultaneously worked as an On-Call Clinician for YKHC’s Emergency Services.
 Both positions provided Laurie the great opportunity to work with villages and add value to their systems and communities by providing quality services to children, families, and adults.
 Laurie was acknowledged by YKHC with an award for providing “Excellence Customer Service” for coordinating a successful community event.